Zeleo/recurrence-expression/README.md

 There is also a sister library called "recurrence-trigger" that provides a custom trigger for Quartz Scheduler.
-This Quartz trigger uses recurrence expression.
-(Status: we'll publish "recurrence-trigger" soon.)
+This Quartz trigger uses recurrence expressions.
+(Status: we will publish "recurrence-trigger" soon.)

-Recurrence expression aims to make it simple to say simple things while making it possible to say complex things.
+Using recurrence expressions makes it simple to say simple things while still making it possible to say complex things.
 We welcome your feedback.
-Let us know if you have a real-life recurrence pattern you can describe in English but not supported by recurrence expression.
+Let us know if you have a real-life recurrence pattern you can describe in English but is not supported by any recurrence expression.
-We'll review it and try to accommodate it.
-(Status: need to clarify contact info.)
+We will review it and try to accommodate it.
+(Status: contact info pending.)

 Our sincere thanks for checking out this library.